 The D/DSL has additional multi agency training which is updated every two years as a minimum.
 The D/DSL also attend multi-agency courses relevant to college needs.
-Their knowledge and skills are refreshed at least annually e.g., via e-bulletins or safeguarding networking events with other D/DSLs.
-The D/DSL attend a Wiltshire MASH tour.
+Their knowledge and skills are refreshed at regularly e.g., via e-bulletins or safeguarding networking events with other D/DSLs.